 (a) It is the policy of the Board that the MAP program is designed to supplement funds expended by an eligible participant in the maintenance of improved boating facilities.
-The intent of the Board is to assist in improving the quality of maintenance at improved boating facilities;
+The intent of the Board is to assist in improving the quality of maintenance at improved boating facilities.

-(b) Funding for the program may be denied to an eligible participant if the Board determines that a sponsor has expended MAP funds for purposes other than those allowed by these rules;
+(b) Funding for the program may be denied to an eligible participant if the Board determines that a sponsor has expended MAP funds for purposes other than those allowed by these rules, failure to provide an adequate level of maintenance or failure to report any changes in facility user fees.

-(c) It is the policy of the Board to encourage eligible participants to develop and improve the quality of facilities using the Facility Grant Program in order to reduce the cost of maintenance and operations;
+(c) It is the policy of the Board to encourage eligible participants to develop and improve the quality of facilities using the Facility Grant Program in order to reduce the cost of maintenance and operations.

-(d) It is the policy of the Board to encourage free public access to the waters of this state;
+(d) It is the policy of the Board to encourage free public access to the waters of this state.

-(e) MAP funds shall only be expended on routine and ordinary operations and maintenance activities for supplies, personnel, or services as provided in subsection (1)(g) of this rule.
-No MAP funds shall be expended on purchases of capital equipment;
+(e) MAP funds shall only be expended on routine and ordinary operations and maintenance activities for supplies, personnel, or services as provided in (1)(e).
+No MAP funds shall be expended on purchases of capital equipment.

-(f) The Board requires that park maintenance expenditure records be available to the Board for inspection and audit upon request;
+(f) The Board requires that park maintenance expenditure records be available to the Board for inspection and audit upon request.
+The Board may establish certain operation and maintenance performance criteria such as use, seasons and/or level of site development.

-(g) Restroom facilities at each site must be available and maintained for at least three months each calendar year during the active boating season;
+(g) Restroom facilities at each site must be available and maintained for at least 3 months each calendar year during the active boating season.

 (h) Only improved marine facilities are eligible for MAP.
-It is the policy of the Board that facilities located on bodies of water where motorboat use is prohibited or which are not ordinarily used by motorboats are not eligible for MAP;
+It is the policy of the Board that facilities located on bodies of water where motorboat use is prohibited or which are not ordinarily used by motorboats are not eligible for MAP.

 (i) The Board may require participants to report on the maintenance needs and activities performed.
-The report shall be in such form and detail as the Board may require;
+The report shall be in such form and detail as the Board may require.

 (j) If a participant's actual annual maintenance expenditures or budget for marine facility maintenance is less than the MAP allocation, the eligible participant shall promptly notify and reimburse the Board for the unexpended MAP funds.
 In such cases, the MAP allocation shall be limited to actual expenditures only.
-Failure to notify the Board may result in disqualification from the Program.
+Failure to notify the Board may result in disqualification from the program.